funkhaus/wp-shopify/README.md

 ## Product Markup

 When writing the markup for an individual product, be it in a grid or on a detail page, you need to first identify the product using the data-attribute `data-product-id`.
+You can use the wrapper functions `get_the_product_id($post)` (which returns the product ID, if any, attached to a post) and `the_product_id($post)` (which echoes the product ID attached to a post).
+Note that `$post` is optional in both these wrappers and defaults to the current post.

 You can then fill whatever markup you need to within that element, and when you need to pull data about the product from Shopify, just specify the type of data using the data-attribute `data-product`.

 ### Product data-attribute Reference